Federal Employee Benefits & Resources

 Mid-career marks another important shift in financial planning strategy.
 Review your eOPF to find out your retirement SCD, correct any errors in your documentation and determine whether you might owe any further deposits upon retirement.
 And, as always, ensure your beneficiary information is current.

-Learn more at FedCheck for Mid-Career Employees.
+Learn more by using our FedCheck for Mid-Career Employees.